Almaty: Post-independence

 The new general plan of Almaty for 2030 was released in 1998.
-It is intended to create ecologically safe, secure, and socially comfortable living conditions in the city.
+It is intended to create ecologically safe and socially comfortable living conditions in the city.
 The main objective is to promote Almaty's image as a garden-city.

 It proposes continued multi-storied and single-housing development, reorganization of industrial districts or territories, improving transport infrastructure, and expanding the Almaty Metro.
 The first line of the Almaty metro was launched on 1 December 2011, two weeks ahead of schedule.
 The extension of the line to Qalqaman was opened in 2015.

 Nevertheless, Almaty has developed a major problem with air pollution.
-Already in 1995, particulate emissions, then mostly from the city's thermal power station, exceeded Kazakh and EU standards by over 20 times.
+Already in 1995, particulate emissions, then from the city's thermal power station, exceeded Kazakh and EU standards by over 20 times.
 In 2008, Almaty was ranked the 9th most polluted city in the world.
 A 2013 study identified cars as a major source of pollution, and it was noted since 2003 and 2013 morbidity had increased by a factor of 1.5, and that the city takes the first place in the republic on respiratory, endocrine and blood diseases, cancer and bronchial asthma, even though there are no major industrial installations.
 An independent local air quality monitoring system with a mobile app was launched in 2017.